justinhunt/moodle-mod_newmodule/README.txt

 To Use
 ===========
-Replace all instances of MOD_NEWMODULE_ with your module name eg MOD_WIDGET_ Replace all instances of @@newmodule@@ with your module name eg widget Replace all instances of COPYRIGHTNOTICE with something like "2015 Justin Hunt".
+Replace all instances of @@NEWMODULE@@ with your uppercase module name eg WIDGET Replace all instances of MOD_NEWMODULE_ with your module name eg MOD_WIDGET_ Replace all instances of @@newmodule@@ with your module name eg widget Replace all instances of COPYRIGHTNOTICE with something like "2015 Justin Hunt".